 Key takeaways

-When you think of diversification, the first concept that might come to mind is a mix of investments across stocks, bonds and cash that can reduce risk.
-But for those saving for retirement, an equally important concept is the idea of building a tax-diversified portfolio.
+When you think of diversification, the first thing that comes to mind might be a mix of stocks, bonds and cash to lower your investment risk.
+But when you’re saving for retirement, tax diversification is just as important.

 What is tax diversification?

-Let’s look at the three types of investment accounts in terms of tax treatment.
+Let’s look at the three main types of investment accounts.

 Tax-advantaged investment accounts